Find answers to your questions about orthodontic treatment at Izadi Orthodontics in Timonium, MD.

 Do I still need to go to the dentist every 6 months while wearing braces?

 Yes.
 It is even more important to visit the dentist at least every six months while wearing braces.
-Braces can trap food between your brackets and teeth leading to tooth decay, and increase your risk of developing gum disease.
+Braces can trap food between your brackets and teeth leading to tooth decay and increases your risk of developing gum disease.
 Visiting the dentist can help keep your braces clean and your teeth and gums healthy.

 Can my child still play sports while wearing braces?